Skip advert

 Boot space

 While some EV models also have a ‘frunk’ storage area under the bonnet, lift the Kona Electric’s and you’ll be greeted with what looks like a plastic engine cover.
-This does have a hatch that opens to reveal a small compartment, but it’s only really big enough for a charging cable or perhaps a tool kit.
+This does have a hatch that opens to reveal a small compartment, but it’s only really big enough as an alternative space for a charging cable or tool kit.

 Boot space comparison